slatedocs/slate/source/includes/api/_account.md

 ####level

 The membership level for which to select workgroups.
-This will filter results to return only those workgroups in which the member matches the specified level of membership.
+The filter is a lower limit; any workgroups which the member matches with specified level and above, will be returned.

 #####external_member